 The Imatest store offers several pre-distorted SFRplus charts that enable SFRplus to work with highly barrel-distorted (fisheye) lenses.
 These charts can be purchased from the Imatest store or printed from SVG files created with the Imatest Test Charts module (though we only recommend printing your own chart if you have a photographic-quality wide-body printer, a knowledge of color management, and skill in operating the printer).
-Here is an example of a pre-distorted chart.
+Here is an example of Test Charts settings for a pre-distorted chart.

 Test Charts window for creating a highly pre-distorted SFRplus chart